jautschbach/mathematica-notebooks/cubefile-plot-molecular-orbitals/README.md

 A Mathematica notebook for plotting +/- isosurfaces of of a set of molecular orbitals.
 The image above shows +/-0.04 atomic units isosurfaces of a localized molecular orbital representing one of the C-H bonds in the ethene molecule, generated with the notebook.

+*Note: In Mathematica 13.1, the combined rendering of molecules and isosurfaces based on cube file imports is broken.
+I was notified by Wolfram Technical Support that this is a known issue, which will hopefully be fixed in upcoming releases.
+For the time being, please use version 13.0 for the orbital visualization notebook, or one of the version 12 releases.*

 The notebook was used to generate the molecular orbital visualizations in my textbook *Quantum Theory for Chemical Applications* (https://global.oup.com/academic/product/quantum-theory-for-chemical-applications-9780190920807).
 The ethene orbital example is one of the isosurface plots shown in Figure 10.12 in the book.
 See also this article: https://doi.org/10.1021/ed200673w

 Numerical data for the orbitals must be provided in the form of data files in the commonly used 'cube' format (volume data + molecular frame).